 And as much as disordered eating is physical thing, it is even more a mental thing.

-You can “become gorgeous” and be more miserable than ever.
-In fact, that happens more often than not, because what you were going after doesn’t come with anything real except more self-criticism.
+You can become society’s definition of gorgeous and be more miserable than ever.
+In fact, that happens more often than not, because what you were going after doesn’t come with anything real except more self-criticism, and you’re still relying on their approval.
 Perfectionism has no stopping point.

 Do it NOW.
 Make plans for tomorrow to do all the things you say you’ll do once you become _____________________.

 I promise you that is the only way to really live.